 “We are grateful for the enthusiasm of the Latter-day Saints concerning this new meeting place.
 I hope that enthusiasm will continue and that we shall have a full house at every conference in the future.

 “The building of this structure has been a bold undertaking.
 We worried about it.
 We prayed about it.
 We listened for the whisperings of the Spirit concerning it.
-And only when we felt the confirming voice of the Lord did we determine to go forward” (in Conference Report, Apr.
-2000, 3; or Ensign, May 2000, 4–5).
+And only when we felt the confirming voice of the Lord did we determine to go forward” (“To All the World in Testimony,” Ensign, May 2000, 4–5).

 Among President Gordon B. Hinckley’s warnings about pornography, he wrote: